Getting Around Catalina

 Bicycles and Sightseeing Tours

-You can also rent a bicycle to go exploring or take a sightseeing tour in a comfortable motor coach or open-air tram.
+You can also rent a bicycle (including electric bikes) to go exploring or take a sightseeing tour in a comfortable motor coach or open-air tram.

 Shoreboats are available in both Avalon and Two Harbors and provide a way for boaters to come ashore.
 Catalina Coastal Tours offers Shoreboat and Water Taxi Service in Avalon and the Two Harbors Harbor Department provides Shoreboat service in Two Harbors.